NOAA Fisheries Home Logo

 NOAA Fisheries

-As a steward of our nation's ocean resources and their habitat, the NOAA Fisheries video gallery showcases the science and management behind sustainable fisheries and aquaculture, safe sources of seafood, healthy ecosystems, and the conservation of sea turtles, whales, corals, and other marine life.
+NOAA Fisheries is responsible for the stewardship of the nation's ocean resources and their habitat.
+Our video gallery showcases the science and management behind sustainable fisheries and aquaculture, safe sources of seafood, healthy ecosystems, and the conservation of sea turtles, whales, corals, and other marine life.
 NOAA Fisheries, also known as the National Marine Fisheries Service, is an office of the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.

 NOAA Fisheries